toeverything/AFFiNE/README.md

 [AFFiNE Documentation](https://docs.affine.pro/affine/) - More detailed documentation on how to use and develop with AFFiNE

-[Our social platforms](https://docs.affine.pro/affine/community-links/official-communities) - Join our friendly communities for more support and discussions
+[Our official communities](https://docs.affine.pro/affine/community-links/official-communities) - Join our friendly communities for more support and discussions

 ## Thanks